mshashwat10/India-s-suicide-rate-insights/README.md

 Since keeping Alpha as 0.5 gives us the lesser RMS value so we will use this value of alpha for our final forecasting model

-# 3. Holt's & Winter's Exponential Smoothing
+# 3. Holt's & Winter's Exponential Smoothing - Airpassenger Dataset

 Simple exponential smoothing method does not perform well with data that has a trend or seasonality, here is the forecasting output for the airpass data set using Simple Exponential smoothing